NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/hazard_characterization.rst

    Smith J.M, A. R. Sherlock, and D. T. Resio (2001) "STWAVE: Steady-state spectral wave model user's manual for STWAVE, Version 3.0," Defense Technical Information Center, US Army Corps of Engineering, Vicksburg, MS.

+..
+[USDOC13]
+   U.S. Department of Commerce (2013), Hurricne Sandy: Potential Economic Activity Lost and Gained in New Jersey and New York.

+..
+[NJDEP15]
+   New Jersey Department of Environmental Protection (NJDEP) (2015), Damage Assessment Report on the Effects of Hurricane Sandy on the State of New Jersey's Natural Resources.